pythonkenyard/TDBuploader/README.md

 **#Change History (yyyy.mm.dd)**
+2022.07.21
+Fixed season naming for bhd.
+Optomimised multi tracker torrent creation. system will now copy existing torrent and update the announce for the additional tracker which dramatically speeds up torrent creation when using multiple trackers chromedriver autoupdater which matches to chrome version. (or consider adding as a binary? will cookies work?)
+Add episode name parsing and add to file upload.
+Added file parsing for imdb/tmdb/tvdb id.

 2022.07.13
 Resolved issue around mediainfo not saving correctly when using non standard letters/charachters tvdb support and tvdb metadata scraping.